Safee Sali

-Mohd Safee bin Mohd Sali (born 29 January 1984) is a former Malaysian footballer who formerly played for Malaysia Super League club Kuala Lumpur City as a forward.
-He is considered to be one of the greatest Malaysian footballers of all time, especially on the international stage.
+Mohd Safee bin Mohd Sali (born 29 January 1984) is a Malaysian former footballer who played as forward.

+He played for Kuala Lumpur FA, Telekom Melaka, Sarawak, Selangor, Johor Darul Ta'zim, PKNS, Perlis and Petaling Jaya City before returning to Kuala Lumpur.
 In 2011, Safee became the first Malaysian to play in the Indonesia Super League with Pelita Jaya.
-He also played for Kuala Lumpur FA, Telekom Melaka, Sarawak, Selangor, Johor Darul Ta'zim, PKNS, Perlis and Petaling Jaya City before returning to Kuala Lumpur.

 A Malaysian international between 2006 and 2017, Safee won the 2010 AFF Championship and scored a total of nine goals in four consecutive editions of the tournament.

-In 21 February 2023, Safee Sali announced his retirement from professional football at the age of 39.
-He have 76 caps and 23 goals with Malaysia national football team on the international stage and score a total of 180 goals (153 goals with Malaysian League club, 27 goals with Indonesian League club) in club football.
+On 21 February 2023, Safee announced his retirement from professional football at the age of 39.
+He had 76 caps and 23 goals with the Malaysia national football team on the international stage and scored a total of 180 goals (153 goals with Malaysian League club, 27 goals with Indonesian League club) in club football.

 Club career

 Kuala Lumpur FA

 Safee was brought to Kuala Lumpur FA by coach Igor Novak.
 He scored his first hat-trick in a MPL 2 match against Perak TKN, which ended 6-2.
 He netted 11 goals in his first season to become the second top local goalscorer behind Azman Adnan.
 However, during the 2004 season, he only managed to score 2 league goals.
 In his last season with Kuala Lumpur, he scored 7 league goals, 3 goals in the 2005 Malaysia FA Cup, where Kuala Lumpur reached the semi-finals, as well as 1 goal in the 2005 Malaysia Cup.